trimstray/mkchain/README.md

 ### Todos

-  - add error handling mechanism
+  - add better error handling mechanism
-  - set the directory with certificates (automatically search)
   - in the case of detecting different certificate .crt it must be converted to this format
-  - add a mechanism for informing the format of the certificate
+  - adding a mechanism for informing the format of the certificate
-  - search only domain names from the field CN (without unnecessary garbage)

 ### Problems